-Lawrence S. Zilavy is a director.
+Lawrence S. Zilavy is a director and a member of the Audit Committee.
 Mr. Zilavy has served as a director since October 2005.
-Mr. Zilavy is Senior Vice President of Barnes & Noble College Booksellers, Inc. Mr. Zilavy was Executive Vice President, Corporate Finance and Strategic Planning for Barnes & Noble from May 2003 until November 2004 and was Chief Financial Officer of Barnes & Noble from June 2002 through April 2003.
-Prior to that, he was Executive Vice President of IBJ Whitehall Bank and Trust Company, where he worked since 1992.
-Mr. Zilavy is also a director of Barnes & Noble, a director of The Hain Celestial Group, Inc., a director of the non-profit Community Resource Exchange and a trustee of St. Francis College in New York City.
+Mr. Zilavy has been Senior Vice President of B&N College since 2005.
+Mr. Zilavy was Executive Vice President, Corporate Finance and Strategic Planning for Barnes & Noble from May 2003 until November 2004 and was Chief Financial Officer of Barnes & Noble from June 2002 through April 2003.
+Mr. Zilavy is also a director of Barnes & Noble, The Hain Celestial Group, Inc., and the non-profit Community Resource Exchange.